skade/yakshav.es/_sources/non-thoughts-on-the-osi.md

 The last decade or so has seen a huge uptake in both open source productivity and in creation of new community structures.
 Especially, it saw the formation of structures _beyond code_ and _beyond the old ones_.
-To give an example here: [OpenTechSchool (OTS)](https://opentechschool.org) was created to teach people coding - more than 10000 people have used that offer in over 1000 events since its inception.
+To give an example here: [OpenTechSchool (OTS)](https://opentechschool.org) was created to teach people coding - more than 10000 people have used that offer in over 1000 events in the first 5 years since its inception.
 And this is just the tip of the iceberg of a new meetup and conference culture in FOSS.
 The groups organising OTS events are a new generation of community and project organisers, who have a mission that goes beyond making code free: actually democratizing coding by destroying barriers and giving marginalised people a spot in an environment that _should_ be accessible, but _isn't_.
 Those structures have an interesting property: a desire for independence.